HugoDelval/pedagogic_ctf/Readme.md

     apt-get update && apt-get upgrade
     apt-get install nodejs
+If you can't do :

+    node -v
+Consider doing a :

-    ln -s /usr/bin/nodejs /usr/bin/node # on some distribs you have to do that apt-get install npm
+    ln -s /usr/bin/nodejs /usr/bin/node # (on some distribs you have to do that) Now you should be able to launch :

+    npm -v
+If not, please refer to official documentation.

 Pulling the nedeed files will be done by a script when needed.
-If you have to do it manually run:
+If, one day, you have to do it manually run:
-`npm install bower && bower install`
+`npm install bower && bower install && bower install [package]`

 ## Installation :
 first, be sure that you have go installed :